Tech-Educators/sept-2023-bootcamp/201/final-project/README.md

 In general, do not show code during the presentation unless the audience asks to see it.
 Have a code editor open just in case though.

-The appropriate dress code is business casual - not too formal and not too casual.

 In addition to the scheduled practice session, the team is encouraged to continue to practice on their own.
 Keep track of the time and adjust accordingly.
 Practice with the microphone (or holding something) to feel comfortable with holding it and practice passing the microphone between team members as you switch speaking roles.

 Speak clearly and do not use slang or profanity.
 Take it seriously and be professional.